chagall04/bowling_oracle/README.md

-# 🎳 Bowling Score Tracker
+# 🎳 Bowling Oracle 🧙

-A comprehensive multi-player bowling score tracking application built with Python, PyQt5, and SQLite.
-Track games, manage players, and visualize performance statistics with an intuitive desktop interface.
+A mystical multi-player bowling score tracking application built with Python, PyQt5, and SQLite.
+Divine your perfect game with real-time scoring, player management, and performance analytics through an enchanted desktop interface.

 ## Features